atiehhani/Linux/Commands.md

 echo -e "devops \n linux"
 ```
 ### checking correctness previous command
 echo $? = 0 /
 echo $? = 127 /
 echo $? = 2 /
-if output was 0 means previous command was ok otherwise not ok
+if output was 0 means previous command was ok otherwise not ok.
 concept of this numbers is diffrence
 ```bash
 echo $?
 ```